 It has been reported that in 2013, the New Zealand region of Taranaki in the North Island received 1309 new arrivals, the highest number to arrive in the region since 2008 (Source: Venture Taranaki).
 The majority of new migrants moving to New Zealand are from the UK and Australia as well as other countries.

 So why are people moving to Taranaki and why move there?
-The region can offer a great lifestyle for those looking for an outdoors lifestyle and beautiful natural surroundings.
+The region can offer a great lifestyle for those looking for outdoors lifestyle and beautiful natural surroundings.

-There are a number of key industries in the region which offer employment opportunities to migrants.
+If you are moving to New Zealand, more specifically Taranaki, there are a number of key industries in the region which offer employment opportunities to migrants.

 The production of oil and gas in New Zealand is a growing industry for the country in general and the province of Taranaki is at the hub of this.
 New oil and gas fields are being opened up all the time in what is sometimes called ‘the energy region’ of New Zealand.
 Skills shortages must be filled and here is where migrants can fit in and look for employment.
-In addition to land-based oil and gas production centres, consent is currently being sought to mine South Taranaki’s seabed for iron ore.
+In addition to land-based oil and gas production centres, consent is currently being sought to mine South Taranaki seabed for iron ore.

-Areas to live in Taranaki
+Areas to live in New Zealand, Taranaki